Run workflows, delegate to swarms, and verify outputs before you apply them.

 - Agents - Agent catalog and invocation details

-- Environment - Runtime dependencies for agents
+- Environment - Runtime dependencies for agent execution

 - Sandbox - Network and filesystem restrictions